thetechnicker/PythonAISynth/CONTRIBUTING.md

 ### Python Style Guide

-- Use PEP 8 style guide.
+- Use The Black code style.
-- Use `ms-python.autopep8` from VSCode for formatting.
+- Use `ms-python.black-formatter` from VSCode for formatting.

 ### Clean Code and Documentation